cloudfoundry-attic/cf-abacus/doc/api.md

 If Abacus is [secured](https://github.com/cloudfoundry-incubator/cf-abacus/wiki/Security) the response depends on the scopes of the oAuth token used to call the API.
 When system token is used the complete report with aggregated usage for the requested organization will be returned.
 When resource token is used than the report will contain only the resources specified by the resource token scopes.

+_HTTP response_:
-_HTTP response_: 200 to indicate success with a _usage summary report_ JSON document, 403 when the resource_id value is invalid, 404 if the usage is not found, 500 to report a server error.
+* 200 to indicate a success with a _usage summary report_ JSON document
+* 206 to alert that _usage summary report_ JSON document contains partial content.
+For example missing consumer or space data for particular time of report
+* 401 to report an unauthorized request
+* 403 to report an insufficient scope error, encountered when the resource_id value is invalid
+* 404 to report that usage is not found
+* 500 to report a server error
+* 503 to report that reporting is overloaded

 ### JSON representation:
 ```json